-- \\\\In Luke 22:20, what did Jesus say the next time He passed the cup?
+- \\\\ Jesus passed the cup around a second time.
+In Luke 22:20, what did Jesus say the next time He passed the cup?
 He said it represents the "new covenant" in His blood.
-Arguably, the sign of the New Covenant is the Lord's Supper.
-The purpose of a sign is to remind the parties of the covenant of their covenant obligations or promises.
-Thus, Jesus said the Lord's Supper is "reminder."
+Arguably, the sign of the New Covenant is the Lord's Supper, because the purpose of a sign is to remind people of their covenant obligations and promises.
+Thus, Jesus said the Lord's Supper is "reminder".
 It is a sacred, covenant meal. - 7.
-What is it significant that Jesus passed the first cup either immediately before or during the meal, the bread while they were eating, and the next cup after they had eaten the bread (Lk 22:16, 22:20)?
-See Matthew 26:26.
+Why is it significant that Jesus passed the first cup either immediately before or during the meal, the bread while they were eating (Mt 26:26), and the next cup after they had eaten the bread (Lk 22:16, 22:20)?
 Timing is everything.
-The bread and both cups were given in the context of an actual meal, not separated from it. - Reason #3: A third reason the Lord's Supper should be celebrated as a banquet is because the Lord's Supper grew out of the Passover feast.
-The Twelve rightly understood that the Lord's Supper would also be an actual feast.
-Passover was called a feast because is was a feast, and the Lord's Supper was called a supper because that's what it was (a true supper).
+The elements of the Lord's Supper were given in the context of an actual meal, not separated from it. - Concept: The Lord's Supper grew out of the Passover feast.
+The Twelve rightly understood that the Lord's Supper would also be an actual meal.
+Passover was called a feast because it was a feast, and the Lord's Supper was called a supper because that's what it was (a true supper).